hackclub/horizon/the-hackathon/swag.md

 ## 🔑 PCB Keychains

-I (Maggie) designed some PCB keychains of Orpheus -- they lit up through a simple circuit, powered by a cr2032 coin cell battery.
+I (Maggie) designed some PCB (printed circuit board) keychains of Orpheus -- they lit up through a simple circuit, powered by a cr2032 coin cell battery.
 For the art, I used Procreate and Figma -- Procreate for drawing everything and Figma for masking out the different layers needed for PCB art.
 I also heavily utilized [SVGcode](https://svgco.de) to convert the raster drawings from Procreate into SVGs.

 For the actual PCB's schematic and design, I used [EasyEDA](https://easyeda.com), an online PCB design tool.
-EasyEDA is associated with JLCPCB (the PCB manufacturer I used), so it had footprints for the parts in the JLCPCB library.
+EasyEDA is associated with JLCPCB (the PCB manufacturer I used), so it had footprints for the parts in the JLCPCB library (super convenient!).

 ### Schematic

 <img width="563" alt="schematic for the keychain, showing a circuit consisting of a battery, switch, resistor, and LED" src="https://user-images.githubusercontent.com/63619830/229932902-d33a93d5-032c-4359-9c41-a36668515626.png">

 The actual hardware part of the keychain is just a simple circuit -- a battery, switch, resistor, and LED.
-Since I chose to have JLCPCB do PCB assembly in addition to manufacturing, I picked parts from their [parts library](https://jlcpcb.com/parts).
+Since I chose to have JLCPCB assemble the PCBs in addition to manufacturing, I picked parts from their [parts library](https://jlcpcb.com/parts).

 ### PCB Design